r3krut/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-h1 This implementation of Tic-Tac-Toe which based on Aplpha-Beta pruning
+<p>This implementation of Tic-Tac-Toe which based on Aplpha-Beta pruning</p>